KripKrop72724/Pagasys/README.md

 This launches both the Django application and a PostgreSQL container.
 Database migrations and static file collection are executed automatically via `entrypoint.sh`.
-The service is available at `http://localhost:8000`.
+The service is available at `http://localhost:8000` and the Docker image exposes this port by default.

 ## API Endpoints